-- You are covered by both Medicare and Medicaid.
-Medicare covers health care and prescription drugs.
-Medicaid covers your cost sharing for Medicare services, including some or all of the costs for health care and prescription drugs.
-Medicaid also covers services Medicare does not cover, like home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+- Like all Medicare health plans, we cover everything that Original Medicare covers.
+For some of these benefits, you pay more in our plan than you would in Original Medicare.
+For others, you pay less.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.

-- If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 1-month-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable.
-Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 1-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost-sharing amounts do not change during this period.